Canada Conservative leader questioned about moderating party

 Prime Minister Justin Trudeau called the election last month hoping to win a majority of seats in Parliament, but polls indicate his Liberal party could lose power to the Conservatives and its leader Erin O’Toole in the Sept.
 20 vote.

-O’Toole has changed positions and moderated his party’s platform on a wide variety of issues including climate change in effort to draw support from Trudeau’s Liberal party.
+O’Toole has changed positions and moderated his party’s platform on a variety of issues including climate change in effort to draw support from Trudeau’s Liberal party.
 O’Toole favors a carbon tax, something unpopular with most conservatives.

 Asked how can voters trust that he would be in the driver’s seat if elected prime minister, O’Toole said.
 “I am driving the bus.”